xcoupe01/project_Karel/README.md

 - `O` to mark current Karel's position
 - `P` to place brick
 - `Z` to pick up brick
+- `I` to remove or return block in front of Karel
 - mouse to move camera in the room

+Button description:

+- `textarea` - space where generated code from block generator appears
+- `run` - to run currently selected (with cursor) program in text editor
+- `stop` - to stop currently running code
+- `room` - to set the roomsize based on the next two fields
+- `X value` - x dimension of the room for set
+- `Y value` - y dimension of the room for set
+- `test` - provisional developer only button

-Karel can climb only one step at a time.
-To run any program click into any in the text field and press `run` button.
-Button `stop` stops current execution of program.
-Button `test` is reserved for internal use and currently have no user function and it will be removed in the future.
-At the moment you can use only czech version but english is implemented in the code and will be made as an option soon.
+ Karel can climb only one step at a time.At the moment you can use only czech version but english is implemented in the code and will be made as an option soon.
 Current block programing cannot only creates code in the text area below the room.
 It cannot be interpreted from here but you can copy it to the code editor field and it sholud run as expected.

 **Used resources:**
 - ACE code editor